 Use color wisely

 Design is almost as important as the content itself.
 The look and feel of the email will reflect the business and its values.
-Be sure to devote time to using the right colors to represent the personality of the brand.
+Be sure to devote time to using the branded colors to represent the brand’s personality.

-Don’t use neon colors that are so bright they will hurt the eyes.
-Combining light colors with white text will also be difficult to read, so avoid doing this.
-If a reader has to struggle to read text or squint through bright colors, the email will likely end up trashed before even reaching the CTA.
+Avoid using neon colors that are so bright they will hurt the eyes.
+Combining light colors with white text will also be difficult to read, so avoid this.
+If a reader struggles to read text or squints through bright colors, the email will likely be trashed before being read.

-Finally, put effort into matching colors (best case follow a brand guide – see our examples).
-Just like you wouldn’t decorate a home in clashing colors, neither do you want to have an email full of colors that don’t compliment each other.
+Finally, try to match colors (email me for a brand guide example at firstname.lastname@example.org).
+Just like you wouldn’t decorate a home in clashing colors, neither do you want to have an email full of colors that don’t complement each other.

 Use high-quality images

-When using images in an email, there are certain best practices that should be followed.
+When using images, certain best practices should be followed.

 For one, don’t clutter the email with the overuse of images.
 This can harm the deliverability of the email and decrease load times.

-When using images, avoid using ones that are either too large or too small (<100kb).
+When using images, avoid using either too large or too small (<100kb).
 Large images will make load times take longer and take up too much space, whereas small images can be difficult to see.
 Images should also be high-quality and not blurry.